Determinantal computation of minimal local GADs: Introduction

 \subsection{Novel contributions}

-We connect different notions of apolarity (differentiation, contraction, and $\star$-action) and their corresponding constructions of point schemes evinced by GADs, as they appear in recent literature \cite{BMT25,BJMR18,BOT24}.
-In particular, we establish an explicit correspondence between the inverse systems defined by the respective dual generators (\Cref{prop:equivgenerators}), showing that it is compatible both with the derivation action (in the polynomial-exponential setting) and with the contraction action (in the divided power framework).
+We connect different notions of apolarity (differentiation, contraction, and $\star$-action) and their corresponding constructions of points schemes evinced by GADs, as they appear in recent literature \cite{BMT25,BJMR18,BOT24}.
+In particular, we highlight the explicit correspondence between the inverse systems defined by the respective dual generators (\Cref{prop:equivgenerators}), which is compatible with both the derivation action (in the polynomial-exponential setting) and the contraction action (in the divided powers framework).

 We then adopt the latter viewpoint, and propose a new exact method to compute minimal local GADs of a given form in $\k[x_0, \dots,x_n]$, which is based on minimizing the dimension of the corresponding symbolic inverse system (\Cref{algo:localgad}).
-This procedure is particularly effective when the set of \emph{minimal supports} is finite, as we can collect determinantal relations from the \emph{inverse system matrix} (\Cref{defn:IFell}) of a form $F$ at a symbolic linear form $\ell \in \k[\c_1, \dots,\c_n][x_0, \dots, x_n]$, until they define a zero-dimensional ideal in the parameter space $\k[\c]$.
+This procedure is particularly effective when the set of \emph{minimal supports} is finite, as we collect determinantal relations from the \emph{inverse system matrix} (\Cref{defn:IFell}) of a form $F$ at a symbolic linear form $\ell \in \k[\c_1, \dots,\c_n][x_0, \dots, x_n]$, until they define a zero-dimensional ideal in the parameter space $\k[\c]$.
+This allows the computation of minimal local GADs without constructing the whole minor ideals of Hankel matrices, which would be prohibitive even in moderate cases.

 A key aspect in this process is the selection of suitable minors.
-When the size of a minimal local GAD $F$ does not exceed its degree, we prove that a specific choice of minors implies the existence of a finite number of minimal supports (\cref{prop:FinitelyManyMinimalSupports}), which applies similarly for local cactus (\Cref{cor:localcactus}).
+When the size of a minimal local GAD $F$ does not exceed its degree, we prove that a specific choice of minors implies the existence of a finite number of minimal supports (\cref{prop:FinitelyManyMinimalSupports}), which applies similarly to local cactus (\Cref{cor:localcactus}).
 For the general case, we propose and test different practical strategies, and we observe that the best performance is often achieved by \emph{following the contraction chains} (\Cref{sec:RankMinimiz}).